wjakob/nanobind/docs/api_extra.rst

    .. note::

-      Previous versions of nanobind (before 2.0) and pybind11 would instead return Python objects from ``__getitem__`` that wrapped *references*, meaning that they were only safe to use until the next insertion or deletion in the vector they were drawn from.
+      Previous versions of nanobind (before 2.0) and pybind11 return Python objects from ``__getitem__`` that wrap *references* (i.e., views), meaning that they are only safe to use until the next insertion or deletion in the vector they were drawn from.
 As discussed above, any use after that point could **corrupt memory or crash your program**, which is why reference semantics are no longer the default.

-      If you truly need the unsafe reference semantics, and you promise that everyone who uses your bindings will be mindful of the memory layout and reference-invalidation rules of the underlying C++ container type, you can request the old behavior by passing a second template argument of :cpp:enumerator:`rv_policy::reference_internal` to
+      If you truly need the unsafe reference semantics, and if you can guarantee that all use of your bindings will respect the memory layout and reference-invalidation rules of the underlying C++ container type, you can request the old behavior by passing a second template argument of :cpp:enumerator:`rv_policy::reference_internal` to